The lattice Boltzmann method

 An example would be to model the stream lines of a moving formula one racing car.

 Too complicated boundaries make this problem impossible to solve analytically.

 However, CFD's engineers can solve such a flow (source: www.mclaren.com) by the help of CFD solvers.

-There are basically tree classic numerical solution strategies: finite difference, finite element and spectral methods.
+There are basically three classic numerical solution strategies: finite difference, finite element and spectral methods.
 They differ mainly in the way in which the flow variables are approximated and in the discretisation process used.
-The finite volume method which has its origin in the finite difference method is nowadays the most well established method.
+The finite volume method which has its origin in the finite difference method is nowadays the most well-established method.
 Many commercial solvers have their codes based on these methods.

 The following part describes another method, namely lattice Boltzmann, which is the method used in this project.

 Background theory of lattice Boltzmann